ibm-cloud-docs/watsonxdata/exp_objects.md

 # About Data manager
 {: #exp_objects}

 The **Data manager** page in {{site.data.keyword.lakehouse_full}} is the entry point to browse the schemas and tables by engine.
-You can select an engine to view the associated catalogs, schemas, and tables.
+You can select an engine by selecting the **Browse data** tab to view the associated catalogs, schemas, and tables.
 {: shortdesc}

 From the **Data manager** page, you can create schemas and tables by using the **Create** option.
 You can also select a catalog or schema, click the overflow menu, and use the corresponding **Create** option to create a schema or table. **Create table from file** option in the overflow menu of schema is also used to ingest a data file into {{site.data.keyword.lakehouse_short}}.
 Similarly, schemas and tables can be dropped from the catalogs.